 The Inner City Residential district is intended to provide for dwelling types ranging from lower density detached houses adjacent to Yellagonga Regional Park to multi-storey apartment buildings and terrace housing adjacent to Central Park.
+Land within this district is predominantly developed.
 Developments within the Inner City Residential district make more intensive use of land than in typical suburban locations and reflect a relatively intimate inner city character within close proximity to the Central Core.
 Housing in addition to studio developments will provide a high level of surveillance to streets and laneways.